jackrayner/digitalocean-tiddlywiki/README.md

 This project is for deploying a basic
-[TiddlyWiki Server](https://tiddlywiki.com/static/WebServer.html) on DigitalOcean sing Terraform.
+[TiddlyWiki Server](https://tiddlywiki.com/static/WebServer.html) on DigitalOcean using Terraform.
 This project is still very much in its infancy so is subject to major changes.

 ## Prerequisites